airpair/creating-container-components-part-1-shadow-dom/post.md

 TODO: Insert Image (of empty `ot-site`)

-But we still need to be able to add our content, so let's do something real with those placeholder comments.
+But we still need to be able to add our content, so let's address those placeholder comments.

 ### `<content>`